Golden Agri Resources Ltd

 143. Progress on commitment to mitigate impacts on food security?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting states it has launched 76 community economic empowerment programmes across its areas which range from organic vegetable farming, fish and livestock rearing, and the planting of cash crops.
-These projects have helped local communities improve their food security.
+The company's reporting states it supports food security for local communities through its Bright Future Initiative.
+As of 2023, there are over 160 Bright Future Initiative (BFI) projects in 103 villages across the company's operations, ranging from organic vegetable farming to fish and livestock rearing and planting cash crops.
+The projects have enhanced local food security and resilience.

 144. Commitment to provide essential community services and facilities?